What is Energy Queensland?

 In 2015, Kathy was named one of Australia’s AFR/Westpac 100 Women of Influence and, in 2014, the ninth woman recognised by Engineers Australia as an Honorary Fellow.

-Kathy is currently a board member of UN Women Australia National Committee and Toxfree Solutions Ltd and a member of the Senate of the University of Queensland.
+Kathy is currently President of UN Women Australia National Committee and a director of Toxfree Solutions Ltd. She is a member of the Senate of the University of Queensland.

 BA(Politics) MBA CAHRI GAICD